Should You Buy SGB From the Stock Exchange?

 This is due to two reasons.
 Firstly, you won’t get the tax benefit.
 And secondly,SGBs are traded at a discount to the spot price of gold, so you may not get the full value of your investment if you sell them before maturity.

-What are the 5 key things to consider when buying SGB from the secondary market?
+What are the 5 key things to consider when buying SGB from the stock market?

 Here are 5 key things to consider when buying SGB from the secondary market: